IKOR-GmbH/sip-framework/docs-snapshot/README.md

 **Domain**

-**Domain** package should not contain any integration logic, but only simple Java objects representing the respective domain in which the system connectors of an adapter operate.
+**Domain** package should contain only simple Java objects representing the respective domain in which the system connectors of an adapter operate, and should not contain any integration logic.
 All connectors should adapt the data models of their systems to or from this common model, depending on data flow, due to their incompatibilities.
 The domain can be seen as a kind of contract between the different system connectors,